Band of Horses: Things Are Great, Acoustic At The Ryman Vol. 2, and Making Good Time (2021–present)

 On October 12, 2021, Band of Horses issued the single "Crutch" and announced the release of Things Are Great, their first album with Matt Gentling and Ian MacDougall, and sixth overall.
 Calling it "a return to their earlier work and the kind of raw ethos that lies at the heart of Band of Horses", Things Are Great was released on March 4, 2022.
 Prior to the album's release, MacDougall exited the band and in late January 2022 was replaced by Brett Nash as lead guitarist.

 The band released their long-awaited second volume of "Acoustic At The Ryman" on January 18, 2024.
 In support of the album, the band embarked on a 15-date "An Evening with Band of Horses" tour, performing both acoustic and electric sets in one show.
 They returned to the Ryman Auditorium on February 14 and 15 2024, almost a decade after they originally performed there in 2014.

-Keyboardist/guitarist Ryan Monroe has been absent from the band's shows since they embarked on a short US tour in March 2025.
-His absence has continued into their ongoing summer US tour.
-He has also been absent from recent group promotional photos.

 Iron & Wine and Ben Bridwell released their second collaboration of cover songs, this time an EP called "Making Good Time" on September 12, 2025.
-Iron & Wine and Band of Horses are currently on a co-headlining tour in support of the EP.
+Iron & Wine and Band of Horses embarked on a co-headlining tour in support of the EP.

-Members
+Band members

 Band of Horses' founder and sole original member, Ben Bridwell.